helena-spawn/grass-demo/readme.md

             this._curveEnd.y);
     };

 The update function is the function that applies the force and drag on both the top point of the curve and the corresponding (curveEnd) control point.
+This is a loose implementation of Daniel Shiffman's physics engine.
+- Apply the current acceleration to the top point and the top control point.
+- If points exceed their boundaries invers the force to move the point in the other direction.
+- Apply the drag to the acceleration.

+The implementation looks something like this.

     update = (): void =>
     {